 Congratulations!
 You are engaged!
-There is a sudden new whirlwind of activity, and a huge to-do list.
-The obvious ones are already on your list: book a hall, get a dress, make an invite list… How about getting in shape?
+There is a sudden new whirlwind of activity and a huge to-do list.
+The obvious ones are already on your list: book a hall, get a dress and make an invite list.
+How about getting in shape?
 Is that on your list?
-For many, it is one of the first thing to go on the to-do list.
+For many, it is one of the first things to go on the to-do list.
 As a personal trainer, I often get calls from brides of: “I just got engaged and need your help”.
-For some, this is not even on the priority list, and for many, this becomes an idea or an inspiration very close to the wedding, without enough time to really accomplish it.
+For some, this is not even on the priority list, and for many, this becomes an idea or an inspiration very close to the wedding, without enough time to accomplish it.

 Here are my top 10 tips on how to get in shape the right way for the big day.

 1. DON’T WAIT UNTIL THE LAST MINUTE: Start as soon as possible so that you have enough time to make a real change.
 A healthy rate of weight loss is about 2 pounds a week (more than that may mean that you are “crashing” which can come back in full force later), so figure out how many pounds you want to lose and how many weeks you have and work accordingly.
 Do not assume you will lose weight every single week.
 There will be weeks when you have a standstill or holiday/other occasions.